Emma Lindqvist

 Do not index

-Why Elite Debaters Never Stop Flowing
+Why Elite Debaters Never Stop Flowing: The Strategic Value of a Flow Sheet

 Let's be clear: the best debaters don't just jot down a few points.
 Their flow sheet is the architectural blueprint of the entire round, charting every argument speaker-by-speaker and issue-by-issue.
 This practice isn't about supplementing your memory; it's about seeing the entire structure of the debate laid out right in front of you.